 2. The Shining

 The Shining made ordinary objects like typewriters and Hot Wheels and identical twins the source of spellbinding terror.
 It also probably put a dent in the Colorado tourism industry that didn't get hammered out until the state made weed legal for recreational use.
 But the novel put King on the map as a writer and the movie remains not only one of the scariest and most entertaining horror films from the 70s, but a sharply relevant commentary on the darkest recesses of the writer’s life.

 1. The Shawshank Redemption

 There’s not a lot in this world that literally every human being dead or alive can agree on, but the infinite watchability of The Shawshank Redemption is one of them.
-The only way this movie could have been improved is if it it had used the full title of King’s short story: Rita Hayworth and the Shawshank Redemption.
-But it’s still pretty much perfect, and if you turn on your TV right now, it’s probably on.
+The only way this movie could have been improved is if it had used the full title of King’s short story: Rita Hayworth and the Shawshank Redemption.
+It’s still pretty much perfect, and if you turn on your TV right now, it’s probably on.
 Check TNT first.

 Among the newest King adaptations, both have reestablished Pennywise's place in horror history as scariest damn clown imaginable through Bill Skarsgard's emotionally scarring tour de force approach to playing the coulrophobe's best defense for setting circus tents on fire everywhere.

 As far as we're concerned, IT Chapter 2 ties with Shining for no. 2 and IT with Shawshank for no. 1.

 So get to watching this list before Halloween.
 Even if it won't earn you any money, you could still get a killer case of terror-induced premature gray hair.